The Strange Story of the Plaistow Ghost

 In the end, though, the only person haunted by the Plaistow Ghost was Ernest Baggally.
-He might have expected the fuss over George Orchard to draw a line under the affair, but if so he was proved triumphantly wrong when a labourer by the name of William Ford appeared before him on the 30th of May, charged with wilfully extinguishing a street lamp in Upper Road.
+He might have expected the fuss over George Orchard to draw a line under the affair, but if so he was proved triumphantly wrong when a labourer by the name of William Ford appeared before him on 30 May, charged with wilfully extinguishing a street lamp in Upper Road.

-He handed down a fine of ten shillings, and costs of eight shillings, with the option of a ten day prison sentence.
+He handed down a fine of ten shilling and costs of eight shillings, with the option of a ten day prison sentence.
 But he was running out of patience, and warned that anyone else caught behaving in this way would go straight to the slammer.

 Ford, failing completely to read the magistrate’s mood, now piped up.
-“Will you give me time to pay?” he asked.
-“No,” came the reply, “certainly not.”
+‘Will you give me time to pay?’ he asked.
+‘No,’ came the reply, ‘certainly not.’

 All that remains is to record a final and much later incident, almost by way of a footnote.
 We must fast forward to May 1934, when the East London Cemetery once again featured in newspapers, thanks to the behaviour of a Plaistow resident by the name of — wait for it — Emily Jane Orchard.
 What a coincidence!
 However, we have found no evidence that Emily and George were closely related.

 At the time of the incident Emily lived in Falcon Street, only a short distance from the cemetery.
 Given that she was in her late sixties she was unlikely to have been climbing street lamps, but she was more than capable of stealing cut flowers from graves, and it was for precisely this unpleasant activity that she achieved her brief notoriety.
-She was caught in the act by Mary Jane Johns, who was also local, and lived in Willow Grove.
-“You are a very wicked woman,” Mary said to Emily.
-“You have been stealing from these graves.”
-“I am sorry,” Emily replied.
-“It is the first time I’ve done it.”
+She was caught in the act by Mary Jane Johns, who was also local and lived in Willow Grove.
+‘You are a very wicked woman,’ Mary said to Emily.
+‘You have been stealing from these graves.’
+‘I am sorry,’ Emily replied.
+‘It is the first time I’ve done it.’